-As authorized by the Act, DART previously entered into economically defeased lease transactions which, in general, involved its lease and leaseback of specified, depreciable property to various trustee entities, acting on behalf of private investors.
-As of the date hereof, only one of such transaction is still outstanding and involves the lease and leaseback of light rail cars used as a part of DART's transit system.
-Although the Authority retains legal title to the leased property, this transaction was structured so as to result in a sale of the leased property to the private investors for federal income tax purposes.
+As authorized by the Act, DART has previously entered into economically defeased lease transactions which, in general, involved its lease and leaseback of specified, depreciable property to various trustee entities, acting on behalf of private investors.
+At a specified date on or before the end of the sublease term, DART has the right to purchase the trustee's interest in the lease.
+The Authority retains legal title to the, previously, leased property, the transaction was structured so as to result in a sale of the leased property to the private investors for federal income tax purposes.
 The rent due for the full term of the leases was prepaid to DART, and the private investors have no further obligation to pay DART any rent under the lease.
-The private investors subleased the property back to the Authority for a sublease term that is shorter than the term of the lease.
+The private investors subleased the property back to DART for a sublease term that is shorter than the term of the lease.
 At a specified date on or before the end of the sublease term, DART has the right to purchase the trustee's interest in the lease.
-On August 17, 2022, DART exercised its purchase option rights by executing and delivering a Purchase Option Election Notice as allowed by the agreement.

-As of September 30, 2022, one lease/leaseback transaction was active and is in full compliance with the operative documents, as amended.
-The liability for the remaining lease/leaseback obligation was approximately \$131,082,000.
-See Note 3 and Note 13 to the Audited Financial Statements attached hereto as Appendix A.
+As of September 30, 2023, one lease/leaseback transaction was active and was in full compliance with the operative documents, as amended.
+The liability for the lease/leaseback obligation was approximately \$8,524,000.
+See Note 3 and Note 14 to the Audited Financial Statements attached hereto as Appendix A. As of the date hereof, no such transaction is still outstanding that involves the lease and leaseback of light rail cars used as a part of DART's transit system.